disintar/toncli/docs/advanced/func_tests_new.md

 **TODO: write install instructions?**

+**Note:** if you try to run tests written in an old way with a new toncli version, you will probably see an error like `PROC:<{:procedure already defined`.
+You need to either rewrite tests in a new way (which is preferred!) or pass `--old` flags as argument of `toncli run_tests`.

 ## What is new?
 * No need to manually specify method_ids for test functions.
 * No need to hardcode function selectors of contract's functions.